arenaxr/arena-robot/README.md

  - `enable_map_preservation`: Optional.
 Defaults to False.
 Preserve map from the previous run.
  - `enable_dynamic_calibration`: Optional.
 Defaults to True.
 Enable dynamic calibration.

+NOTE: This requires an extras package: `pip install arena-robot[realsense]`

 #### processor_t265
 This is an Intel T265 transformation processor.
 This service runs initially to set up callback listeners, so the `interval_ms` should always be `-1`.
 The available options are: